Division of Global Engagement

 The Division of Global Engagement manages study abroad and global internship opportunities, welcomes and supports international students and scholars, and coordinates the wide range of international projects and transnational partnerships launched and maintained in many University of Oregon academic units.
 The university enrolls more than 1,000 international students from nearly 80 countries and sponsors more than 300 study-abroad programs in 70 countries.

 300 W Oregon Hall

-Global Education Oregon (GEO) offers more than 300 study abroad programs in 90 countries where UO students may take classes, conduct research, or participate in a wide range of internships or service-learning experiences.
-These opportunities include full-term, study-abroad programs; academic year exchanges with international universities; and short-term, faculty-led programs often held during the summer.
+Global Education Oregon (GEO) offers more than 300 study abroad programs in about 70 countries where UO students may take classes, conduct research, or participate in a wide range of internships or service-learning experiences.
+These opportunities include full-term, study-abroad programs; academic year exchanges with international universities; and short-term, faculty-led programs.
 For complete information about all program opportunities, visit geo.uoregon.edu.